luapsec/cbresponse/README.md

 4. Run the scripts with caution!

 Thanks to Red Canary, reviewing their scripts helped understand how the API can work.
-Some of the offical Carbon Black Response scripts seem decent but havent been updated since 2015
+Some of the official Carbon Black Response scripts seem decent but havent been updated since 2015 and found some of them not to work